millosh/docker-tools/README.md

     --release: Mandatory.
 Distribution release, like "jessie", "testing".
 It will be sent to debootstrap, so everything what debootstrap support, this program supports, as well (Ubuntu, Mint etc.  releases).

+    --software-config: Optional.
+The list of the software you want to be added after the initial installation.
+JSON file; "software.json" is an example for the structure (simple array).

     --tag: Optional.
 Will tag docker image and docker container.
 If not defined, it will be "default".